allesklar/tkh_admin_panel/README.md

 # TKH Admin Panel

 This is a Rails engine with an admin panel layout, assets and basic functionality.
+Powered by Twitter Bootstrap + SASS for a modern responsive design.

 Primarily developed for Ten Thousand Hours but we are happy to share if anybody finds it useful.